Galaxeaaa/Resume/resume.typ

   dates: dates-helper(start-date: "Jun 2023", end-date: "Sep 2023"),
 )
 - Mentored by Steve Karolewics and Alex Lemke.
-- Developed a decal rendering pipeline for a customized Unreal Engine 5, with support for multiple material effects and dynamic material properties on attached decals.
-This enhancement significantly improved visual fidelity and expanded the creative possibilities for environment artists.
+- As a Rendering Intern on the Star Wars FPS team at Respawn Entertainment, I learned to use and modify Unreal Engine 5, collaborating with the engineering and art teams to improve decal rendering support.
+I adapted an existing tiled decal pass into separate pre-GBuffer and post-GBuffer passes, to aid efforts toward more accurate and complex material blending needs by the art team.
-- Conducted in-depth research and documentation maintenance for Unreal Engine's Lumen global illumination system.
-Provided comprehensive technical analysis and up-to-date documentation, enabling the development team to effectively utilize and optimize the system's capabilities in various projects.
+- After this project was completed, I used the remaining time available to investigate Lumen global illumination, including documenting the costs and configurations of far field lighting and reflections.

 #work(
   title: "Software Engineer Intern",